AcademySoftwareFoundation/EncodingGuidelines/enctests/bitDepth/BitDepthComparisons.md

 ### x265 HEVC

-x265 HEVC is struggling with flat color with quite a few values not generating a uniform value.
+x265 HEVC is struggling with flat color with quite a few values not generating a uniform value, unless lossless is used.

 ### VP9